 - Similar risk factors for vascular disease – smoking, atherosclerosis, migraines, and sleep apnea

 They feel that this discovery will help them find ways to care for Meniere’s disease successfully.

 What Upper Cervical Chiropractors Have Known for Years

 Upper cervical chiropractors have been helping Meniere’s patients by improving things such as blood flow to the head.
-This is done by correcting any misalignments in the upper neck.
-If a misalignment is present in this location, blood flow may be hindered from reaching and leaving the brain and ears in the proper amounts.
-Using a gentle, effective method, they correct the misalignment, and this may restore proper blood flow.
-For many, these gentle adjustments have been effective in helping curb the effects of Meniere’s disease.
+They do it by correcting any misalignments in the upper neck.
+In conclusion, a misalignment in this location may hinder the flow of blood from reaching and leaving the brain and ears.
+Therefore, correction of the misalignment is important to restore proper blood flow.
+Through a gentle, effective method of adjusting the bones, symptoms of Meniere’s can go.